lonnen/anagramist/README.md

 - Ryan [released the Dinosaur Comics text as XML](http://www.qwantz.com/everywordindinosaurcomicsOHGOD.xml) which is redundant with Paul's work (above)
 - The longest word is 11 characters long, the second longest is 8 characters long, and they're side-by-side in the solution

 Additionally at TCAF in 2012 Ryan said to me personally that the solution would make a good epitaph.
+He also told me that several people had come up with valid sentences that passed all the hints and constraints but which were not the original sentence and so did not win the prize.

-In 2023 Ryan provided [one more Qwantzle clue](https://www.qwantz.com/index.php?comic=4005#blogpost): The final letter is "w"
+In 2023 Ryan provided [one more Qwantzle clue](https://www.qwantz.com/index.php?comic=4005#blogpost): The final letter is "w".

 Combined with earlier clues this means the sentence ends in "w!!".
 Presumably this will rule out all the current false-positives that have been submitted.